Western University of Health Sciences

-Western University of Health Sciences (WesternU) is a private medical school and health sciences university with its main campus in Pomona, California, with an additional campus in Lebanon, Oregon.
-With an enrollment of 3,814 students (2020–21), WesternU offers more than twenty academic programs in multiple colleges.
+The Western University of Health Sciences (WesternU) is a private medical university in Pomona, California.
+With an enrollment of 3,724 students (2022–23), WesternU offers more than twenty academic programs in multiple colleges.
+It also operates an additional campus in Lebanon, Oregon.

 Under the banner of WesternU Health, the university operates a variety of patient care facilities in California and Oregon.
-The Pomona and Portland (Oregon) campuses both include a medical center, dental center, eye care institute, pharmacy, and travel health center.
+The Pomona and Lebanon (Oregon) campuses both include a medical center, dental center, eye care institute, pharmacy, and travel health center.
 WesternU-Pomona also is home to the Pet Health Center, which provides veterinary services.
 Dental services are offered at the Rancho Mirage campus, while a Los Angeles campus provides optometry services.

 Several nonprofit organizations are based at the WesternU Pomona campus, including the Harris Family Center for Disability and Health Policy.
-The Center for Oral Health, moved from the Bay area to the WesternU Pomona campus in 2012.
+The Center for Oral Health, moved from the San Francisco Bay area to the WesternU Pomona campus in 2012.
 In 2015, the Southern California Medical Museum moved to the Pomona campus.